JuliusFx131/Mozilla-Common-Voice-STT-Challenge/README.md

 # 🎙️SemaAfya

 Welcome to SemaAfya, your online healthcare platform!
-Our mottto is: **''Preserving your health is our greatest commitment'***.
+Our mottto is: **'Preserving your health is our greatest commitment'**.
 We believe everyone deserves quality health care regardless of location, language, or access barriers.
 SemaAfya is committed to eliminating health challenges by providing innovative and fast solutions.The app is deployed at: https://stt-swahili-mozilla.onrender.com/
 ![SemaAfya Screenshot](Logo.png)